-The update of the internal market is based on various priorities in relation to the four freedoms (goods /labour/ services / capital), and should be completed under the current European Parliament.
-The aim is to take the necessary measures to simplify daily life and create more opportunities for the consumers, businesses and public authorities that invest, purchase and sell goods and services in the internal European market.
+The internal market is based on the four main freedoms (goods / people / services / capital), whereby all the necessary measures are taken to facilitate day-to-day life and create more opportunities for the consumers, businesses and public authorities that invest, purchase and sell goods and services within the internal European market.

 Objectives for Belgium

-This is why Belgium has called for the deepening of the internal market, a vital driver for growth and employment, including a gradual economic, fiscal and social convergence (fight against social dumping).
+For this reason, Belgium calls for the continual deepening of the internal market, as the driver for growth and employment, including a gradual economic, fiscal and social convergence (the fight against social dumping).
 It is essential to work towards merging the internal market with the digital market, with the advent of a data economy and the green transition ('Green Deal').